The rising popularity of black and white photographs of animals in the wild

 Shortly afterwards, the digital revolution took hold making photography more accessible to more people.
 One medium that photographers jumped all over was that of black and white.

 I recall the advent of desktop publishing, where a computer, a few typefaces and a printer made graphic designers out of business owners.
 Suddenly everywhere there were restaurant menus, leaflets and posters made up using rounded borders, Zapf Chancery and clip art.
-It was easy, and everyone could do it.
+It was easier, and everyone could do it.

 Only, as with wildlife photography in black and white, these early efforts didn’t always look very good.